Vigor Plast India Limited Attracts Strong Anchor Investment; IPO Opens Today - www.lokmattimes.com

 Vigor Plast India Limited Attracts Strong Anchor Investment; IPO Opens Today

-PNN Mumbai (Maharashtra) [India], September 4: Vigor Plast India Limited, a leading provider of complete plumbing solutions, has successfully ...
+Mumbai (Maharashtra) [India], September 4: Vigor Plast India Limited, a leading provider of complete plumbing solutions, has successfully raised ...

 Mumbai (Maharashtra) [India], September 4: Vigor Plast India Limited, a leading provider of complete plumbing solutions, has successfully raised ₹7.08 crore from marquee anchor investors, reflecting strong confidence in the company's growth potential.
 The Anchor Book witnessed participation from reputed funds such as Silver Stride India Global Fund, Nova Global Opportunities Fund, Venus Investments VCC – Venus Stellar Fund, Aarth AIF Growth Fund, and Smart Horizon Opportunity Fund.